echu/graph-admm/README.md

 The current Makefile is hardcoded.
 I don't expect portability to be an issue, since the code is essentially flat C. This will be the last thing we'll worry about.

+You might want to consider using Neal's proximal library on kona.

+TODO
+====
+* Write some unit tests.
+* Make `connect` override-able or at least user-supplied.